Repair by you or me.

 I work with a wide range of flutists in the San Francisco Bay Area: professionals, students, accomplished adult amateurs, the semi-professional, the "intermediate" player who doesn't feel like a beginner

 I work with high quality felt pads and Straubinger pads.
-I do not install but can work with synthetic, gold, or cork pads.
-If they can work on your instrument, I strongly recommend that you install Straubinger pads.
+I do not install but can work with some other pads.
+If they can work on your instrument, I may recommend that you install Straubinger pads.

 I saw a flute repair kit for sale on eBay.
 Is it worth buying to repair my flute?
 Or, what should I get if I want to repair my own flute?